 Withdrawals and Leaves of Absence

 The Bursar's Office will determine the billed charges for the period of attendance.
-If the student is receiving financial aid, the Office of Student Aid and Family Finance will determine any refunds and/or repayments to Federal, State, and College aid programs.
+If the student is receiving financial aid, the Office of Student Aid and Family Finance will determine any refunds and/or repayments to federal, state, and college aid programs.
 Federal aid is earned by the student based upon the percentage of the semester completed, until 60% of the semester has been completed.
-Once 60% of the semester has been completed, based upon Federal calculation guidelines, the student is considered to have earned all of their Federal aid.
-It is important to note that students may incur liability for a large percentage of their semester charges, while having earned only a small percentage of their Federal aid.
-In such a case, Federal aid may have to be either canceled or returned to the Federal aid program, which may actually increase the amount of semester charges that a student must pay out of pocket.
-The order used in returning Federal aid is: Federal Stafford Loan, Federal Perkins Loan, Federal Pell Grant, and Federal Supplemental Educational Opportunity Grant (SEOG).
+Once 60% of the semester has been completed, based upon federal calculation guidelines, the student is considered to have earned all of their federal aid.
+It is important to note that students may incur liability for a large percentage of their semester charges, while having earned only a small percentage of their federal aid.
+In such a case, federal aid may have to be either canceled or returned to the federal aid program, which may actually increase the amount of semester charges that a student must pay out of pocket.
+The order used in returning federal aid is: Federal Direct Loan, Federal Perkins Loan, Federal Pell Grant, and Federal Supplemental Educational Opportunity Grant (SEOG).

-A student granted an academic or personal leave of absence will be given a refund for prepaid tuition, room, and board charges in accordance with the College refund policy for the semester or semesters the student will not be in attendance at Skidmore.
-The advance returning deposit of $400 will be deducted from the refund to reserve a place for the student's return.
+A student granted an academic or personal leave of absence will be given a refund for prepaid tuition, room and board charges in accordance with the college refund policy for the semester or semesters the student will not be in attendance at Skidmore.